-- Incomplete-A temporary grade assigned at the discretion of the instructor when a student who has been making satisfactory progress is forced to discontinue a class within the last two weeks of a quarter because of illness or other serious circumstances.
-The student, whether currently enrolled or not, has until six weeks after the beginning of the next quarter, excluding summer quarter, to complete what work remains to fulfill the course requirements. - M Missing-symbol used on grade reports to inform student that grade has not been received from instructor.

-No Grade-a suspended grade for courses in which work is not scheduled for completion until after the quarter closes, i.e. thesis or research courses at the graduate level.
+- CR Credit-grade assigned under credit/no credit option if work meets or is above minimum passing level. - Incomplete-A temporary grade assigned at the discretion of the instructor in case a student has been in attendance and has done satisfactory work until within two weeks of the end of the quarter, provided the student has furnished proof satisfactory to the instructor that the work cannot be completed because of illness or other serious circumstances beyond the student's control.
+When the instructor assigns an I grade, a NOTICE OF INCOMPLETE GRADE FORM must be filed with the Dean, Registrar, student and instructor.
+This form will state what work remains to be completed to obtain a final grade.
+The student has until six weeks after the beginning of the next quarter, regardless of whether the student is enrolled, to complete the specified work.
+If the specified work has been completed, the student must file an official Incomplete Removal Form and pay the required fee to have the final grade posted to the transcript.
+However, if the grade is an E the final grade will be posted without student payment.
+I grades assigned spring quarter must be removed by six weeks after the beginning of the fall quarter.
+Prior to the end of the I-removal period, the Dean may notify the Registrar of serious reasons that require an extension of this deadline to a time certain, but under no circumstances may this be extended beyond one calendar year from the date of initial posting of the I. While on the transcript, I grades will carry no penalty; i.e., they will not be counted in credit or grade point average computations. - М Missing-symbol used on grade reports to inform student that grade has not been received from instructor. - N No Grade-a suspended grade for courses in which work is not scheduled for completion until after the quarter closes; i.e., thesis or research courses at the graduate level.
 It is the responsibility of the student to arrange with the supervising instructor to remove the N within one calendar year of the quarter the grade is assigned, per the schedule given below.
-Once the closing date has passed, re-registration and payment of regular tuition is required in order to obtain credit for the work completed.
+Once the closing date has passed, reregistration and payment of regular tuition is required in order to obtain credit for the work completed.

-N Grades Received Must be Removed Before
+N Grades Received S ummer te erm

+Must be Removed Before year